Hong Kong assembly in chaos; attack on democracy leader a 'chilling signal'

 “No matter how difficult the situation on Sunday might be, everyone please take care and be safe,” said Sham.

-Police and protesters, some dressed in black ninja-style outfits, have engaged in running street battles for weeks, with police firing thousands of rounds of tear gas and hundreds of rounds of rubber bullets against brick and petrol-bomb throwing activists.
+Police and protesters, some dressed in black ninja-style outfits, have fought running street battles for weeks, with police firing tear gas, rubber bullets and occasionally live rounds against brick and petrol-bomb throwing activists.

 Two people have been shot and wounded by police and thousands injured.
 Police have arrested more than 2,300 people since June.

+“Condemning the violence will not help when the police force, executing the repressive policy of a recalcitrant government, is not held to account,” one of Hong Kong’s leading barristers, Lawrence Lok, wrote in an opinion piece in the South China Morning Post on Thursday after Lam’s comments.

-Hardcore protesters have torched the city’s metro and China banks and scores of shops they believe are linked to mainland China.
+Hardcore protesters have torched the city’s metro and Chinese banks and scores of shops they believe are linked to mainland China.
 The Asian financial hub is facing its first recession in a decade due to the unrest.

 The CHRF is one of the biggest pro-democracy groups in the city and organized million-strong marches in June.
 It plans a march on Sunday in the district of Kowloon, but authorities have not confirmed it will be allowed.